Iman-mohammad/cards.github.io/README.md

 ## Overview

 ### The challenge
-This project build out 3-column preview card component , it designed to make users  able to View the optimal layout depending on their device's screen size
+This project build out 3-column preview card component, it designed to make users  able to View the optimal layout depending on their device's screen size

 ### Screenshot